Sports

 b.

-exercising regularly), and how the use of tobacco products, alcohol,
+as exercising regularly), and how the use of tobacco products,

-and other harmful substances can negatively affect your health and your
+alcohol, and other harmful substances can negatively affect your

 c.